-How do you best share these skills in an interview?
+How do you best share these skills in a self-promotion pitch?

-Typically, we ask situational based questions, giving you the opportunity to showcase times you’ve been in a similar situation, and how you responded.
-The best way to answer these is using the STAR technique - structuring your answers around the Situation, what the Task was, what Action you took, and the end Result.
-It’s easy to follow and keeps things concise - both for you telling the story and for us listening, and it’s a great human skill to nurture!
+It can be pretty hard to talk about yourself, and it can be pretty easy to go off on unnecessary tangents.
+So exercise that great communication with the help of the STAR technique.
+Structure your examples around the Situation you found yourself in, what the Task was, what Action you took, and the end Result.
+It’s easy to follow and keeps things concise - both for you telling the story and for those listening, and it’s a great human skill to nurture!
 The National Careers Service have some great STAR method examples.

 How does AND help build human skills?

-Upskilling & Academy - Did you know that 58% of knowledge workers have never received digital upskilling from their employer?
+Did you know that 58% of knowledge workers have never received digital upskilling from their employer?
 We’re on a mission to close the skills gap globally, but that starts from within.
 Every ANDi gets 13 paid upskilling days per year (along with a learning and development budget) to take courses, attend conferences, and learn and practise new skills.
 ANDis have free access to learning platforms like Linkedin Learning, O’Reilly and our extensive Academy syllabus, where they can access a range of human skills courses; like Powerful Presenting, Fearless Feedback and How to Be Assertive.
 Even better, our Academy courses are also open to clients!

-The technical skills our recruiters look for will continually evolve; last year there was a greater focus on Cloud and Data, this year the drive is for Artificial Intelligence.
+The technical skills digital businesses look for will continually evolve; last year there was a greater focus on Cloud and Data, this year the drive is for Artificial Intelligence.
 But the human skills we need to innovate, work effectively as teams and solve complex problems will remain the same - no matter the industry.